KamaCZ/folder_syncer/README.md

 3) activate the virtual environment: source .venv/bin/activate

-4) install requirements.txt
+4) install requirements.txt:
 pip install -r requirements.txt

-5) run the program from the terminal using command line arguments to see the help about command line arguments, run: python3 sync.py -h
+5) run the program from the terminal using command line arguments: to see the help about command line arguments, run: python3 sync.py -h

-en example command to run the program using command line arguments: python3 sync.py -s /Users/home/Desktop/source_folder -r /Users/home/Desktop/replica_folder -l /Users/home/Desktop/logs -t 60
+en example command to run the program using command line arguments:

+python3 sync.py -s /Users/home/Desktop/source_folder -r /Users/home/Desktop/replica_folder -l /Users/home/Desktop/logs -t 60

 The above command will:

 sync the folder in this path: /Users/home/Desktop/source_folder with the folder located in this path: /Users/home/Desktop/replica_folder, the log file will be saved into this path: /Users/home/Desktop/logs, and the sync will be performed every 60 seconds.